After graduating with distinction in Piano from the Conservatorio "Vincenzo Bellini" under the guidance of Agatella Catania,

 From 2006 till 2012 she conducted the choir accordante of the Societá Dante Alighieri in Vienna.

-In 2007 she got the PREMIO CIANE in Italy for her musical career.
+In 2007 she received PREMIO CIANE in Italy for her musical career.

 In November 2008 her Trio BURST for violin, cello and piano, has been selected for the Composers’ Lounge No.2 presented in Porgy&Bess by the Austrian Society of Composers (Österreichischer Komponistenbund).